 One of the things that makes fly fishing distinctive from other types of fishing, like angling or deep sea fishing, is your ability to change your cast to fit the situation best.
 The ability to adapt to your environment, instead of trying to make your environment adapt to you, makes fly fishing different from other methods.

-Before you take on the roll cast, have a good grip on a basic backcast.
-If you’ve mastered your basic cast, you can move on to this ingenious move.
-Before you hit the river, here are the basic steps to perfect this cast.
+Before any angler takes on the roll cast, they should have a good grip on the basic backcast.
+If you’ve mastered the basic backcast, you can move on to this ingenious move.
+It is a skill that every angler should have when fishing small streams and rivers with a lot of debris or obstacles.
+Before you hit that river, here are the basic steps to making an accurate roll cast.

 Breaking Down a Trout Stream

+Beginners are always searching for fly fishing tips to help them catch more fish.
+They want to know what skill to master next to take their fly fishing game to another level.
+Seasoned anglers are quick to point out that learning to roll cast is something every beginner should learn to do.
 Learning to roll cast is one of the best fly fishing tips for beginners.
-If you would like to cast but there are obstacles at your back, you need to put your dry fly back down quickly or you want to cast subtly, the roll cast is a perfect choice.
+Fly casting can be difficult when there are obstacles at your back, you need to put your dry fly back down quickly or you want to cast subtly.
+The roll cast is a perfect choice.
 Roll casts are often used in small streams or while nymph fishing.

 To learn how to roll cast, start on dry land, preferably on grass, which mimics the tension on the water.
 Pull out about 20 feet of line in front of you.

-One way to do this is to push your tip below your reel and let the fishing line puddle at your feet, and then walk backward so the line lies in a straight line.
+One way to do this is to push your rod tip below your reel and let the fishing line puddle at your feet.
+Then walk backward so the line lies in a straight line.
 When you’re on the river, the water tension holds the line.
-When you pull it back, it creates energy in your fishing line.
+When you pull it back, it creates energy in your fly line.

 Basics of Casting a Fly Rod

 It shoots your line out in front of you, unfurling it into the air.
 The reason for canting your rod out initially is so your line does not swat you in the face on its way past.
-The tip of your rod moving forward should be parallel to the line on the water that’s being pulled backward.
+Your rod tip should be moving forward and be parallel to the line on the water that’s being pulled backward.

-One of the most integral parts of executing a successful roll cast is to use a smooth acceleration of power as you flick your rod and pull it to a crisp stop.
+One of the most integral parts of making an accurate roll cast is to use a smooth acceleration of power as you flick your rod and pull it to a crisp stop.
 You should be using just enough power to get the line to pull off the surface and turn over.
-The fly should drop onto the water’s surface, not puncture it.
+The fly should drop onto the water’s surface — not puncture it.